 How to Kill a Process in Linux

-When errors occur in Linux or the system misbehaves, it’s important to understand the various ways to kill processes.
-Follow this guide to learn how to terminate a process in Linux.
+When errors occur in Linux or the system misbehaves, it’s important to understand the various ways to kill processes — here’s how to do it from the Linux command line.

 Written by Trung Thanh Le